-As more and more alcohol is absorbed from the stomach, the percentage of alcohol in the blood gets higher and higher.
+When alcohol reaches the stomach, it is absorbed directly into the blood stream.
+As more and more alcohol is absorbed, the percentage of alcohol in the blood gets higher and higher.

 A person may feel the effects of alcohol shortly after starting to drink.
-The effects will increase with the passage of time, since it takes 30 to 40 minutes to totally absorb the alcohol contained in a single drink.
+The effects will increase with the passage of time since it takes 30 to 40 minutes to totally absorb the alcohol contained in a single drink.